-- 7. While investigations are being conducted, remove the respondent from any contact in Rotary programs, activities or events with all protected persons including the complainant. - 8.
-For Youth Exchange, the complainant's Rotarian counsellor must inform the District Youth Exchange Chair and District Governor of the allegation.
+- 7. While investigations are being conducted, remove the Respondent from any contact in Rotary Programs with all Protected Persons including the Complainant. - 8.
+For Youth Exchange, the Complainant's Rotarian Counselor must inform the District Youth Exchange Chair and District Governor of the allegation.
 Either the District Governor or the District Youth Exchange Chair must inform Rotary International of the allegation within 72 hours, and provide follow-up reports of steps taken, outcome of all investigations and resulting actions. - 9.
-Complete as quickly as possible the investigation in accordance with the investigation plan and provide a report on the findings made to the respondent, the complainant and the District Governor.
+Complete as quickly as possible the investigation in accordance with the investigation plan and provide a report on the findings made to the Respondent, the Complainant and the District Governor.

-Understanding the Needs of the Complainant
+3.04 - Understanding the Needs of the Complainant

-There will need to be a cohesive and managed team approach to supporting the complainant after an allegation is reported.
-The complainant is likely to feel embarrassed, confused, and may become withdrawn.

-For Youth Exchange, the complainant may in addition appear to be avoiding members of the host family or hosting Rotary club.
-After a report of harassment or abuse, complainants may or may not want to remain on their exchange.
+- (a) There will need to be a cohesive and managed team approach to supporting the Complainant after an allegation is reported.
+The Complainant is likely to feel embarrassed, confused, and may become withdrawn. - (b) For Youth Exchange, the Complainant may in addition appear to be avoiding members of the Host Family or hosting Rotary Club.
+After a report of harassment or abuse, Complainants may or may not want to remain on their exchange.
 If they do, they may or may not want to continue their relationship with their hosting club depending on the circumstances.
-In some cases, a complainant may wish to remain in country, but change to a different host club if one is available.

-It may be difficult for club members, volunteers and host families who become aware of the complaint to understand how the complainant is feeling, but it would be helpful for the complainant to know that the club remains a support for them.
-Club members, volunteers and host families may experience ambiguity toward their roles and may feel unclear regarding their boundaries.
-However they need to do whatever is necessary to reassure the complainant of their support at all times.
+In some cases, a Complainant may wish to remain in country, but change to a different host club if one is available. - (c) It may be difficult for Rotarians, Volunteers and Host Families, who become aware of the complaint, to understand how the Complainant is feeling, but it would be helpful for the Complainant to know that the Rotary Club remains a support for them.
+Rotarians, Volunteers and Host Families may experience ambiguity toward their roles and may feel unclear regarding their boundaries.
+However they need to do whatever is necessary to reassure the Complainant of their support at all times.

-Appropriate Behaviour for Others Aware of Allegation
+3.05 - Appropriate Behaviour for Others Aware of Allegation

-When addressing an allegation of abuse or harassment, the most important concern is the safety of a complainant.
-Club members who become aware of the allegation should not speculate, make editorial comments, or offer personal opinions that could potentially hinder any investigation.
-Club members who become aware of the allegation should be cautioned about speculating or commenting on the matter during the investigation.

-Comments made about a complainant in support of a respondent or about a respondent in support of a complainant are inconsistent with our Rotary ideals.
-Furthermore, adverse comments made against either a complainant or a respondent could lead to a defamation claim filed against Rotarians or clubs by the person about whom those comments are made.
+- (a) When addressing an allegation of abuse or harassment, the most important concern is the safety of a Complainant.
+Rotary Club members, who become aware of the allegation, should not speculate, make editorial comments, or offer personal opinions that could potentially hinder any investigation.
+Rotary Club members who become aware of the allegation should be cautioned about speculating or commenting on the matter during the investigation. - (b) Comments made about a Complainant in support of a Respondent or about a Respondent in support of a Complainant are inconsistent with our Rotary ideals.
+Furthermore, adverse comments made against either a Complainant or a Respondent could lead to a defamation claim filed against Rotarians or Rotary Clubs by the person about whom those comments are made.